 - Fill in holes around fences or easy-to-escape areas.
 (Note: Chicken wire works great for this!)

-Putting His Health First
+Putting Their Health First

 Small But Capable

-It’s easy to feel overly protective of your small dog, but know that he’s more capable than you may think.
+It’s easy to feel overly protective of your small dog, but know that they’re more capable than you may think.
 All dogs should be socialized and taught how to do the basics like climbing stairs and moving on all types of terrain.